 Orthodontic Treatment is the Medical Deal of the Century!

-Earlier this summer I was at a family reunion and had some temporary shortness of breath.
+At a recent family reunion, I had some temporary shortness of breath.
 I’m pretty athletic and doubted I was having a heart attack, but I needed to be sure.
 I decided to visit a Utah emergency room for tests and evaluation.
 I was there less than two hours and saw a physician for less than 5 minutes.
 The fee for two hours in the ER was over $6,000!

-My typical orthodontic case takes 24 months and includes 12 months of follow up following removal of the braces.
-During those 36 months, you will typically see me about 20 times with over 10 hours of chair time.
-Our average treatment fee for three years of visits is less than my two-hour trip to the emergency room!
+My typical orthodontic case takes 18 months and includes 12 months of follow up following removal of the braces.
+During those 30 months, you will typically see me about 15 times with over 10 hours of chair time.
+Our average treatment fee for almost three years of visits is less than my two-hour trip to the emergency room!
 Additionally, most orthodontic offices will finance your treatment over time interest free!

 Perhaps the best way to put the cost of orthodontic care into perspective is not how much you pay, but what you get for your money.
 At the end of your treatment you will have a healthy set of teeth that will be easier for you, your dentist, and your hygienist to maintain.
 You will have an even bite that will function better and wear more evenly.
 Most importantly, you will have a smile that looks great and makes you feel fantastic!
 Can you put a price on self-esteem?